Fellowships

 About 18 scholarships are awarded each year.
 By the official deadline, applicants must complete and submit the Luce online application, which includes:

-- 2 Letters of recommendation: Recommenders must upload their letters (in PDF, signed, and on letterhead) to the Luce online application.
+• Two letters of recommendation, which may come from academic or professional references.
+Recommenders must upload their letters (in PDF, signed, and on letterhead) to your Luce online application.

 Have a closer look: